danvergara/dblab/docs/usage.md

     There are no pagination controls — they proved too slow to page through a table effectively.
 To work through a large table, write a `SELECT` with explicit `OFFSET` and `LIMIT` instead.

+### Active schema

+The right-hand side of the status bar shows the schema the session is currently using, as `active schema: <name>`.
+On startup that's whatever you passed to `--schema`, or the session default (`current_schema()` on PostgreSQL, `SYS_CONTEXT('USERENV', 'CURRENT_SCHEMA')` on Oracle) when the flag is omitted.

+Press <kbd>ctrl+s</kbd> (`schemas`) from any panel to open the schema picker, a filterable list of the schemas the connected user can see.
+Type to narrow the list, press <kbd>Enter</kbd> to make the highlighted schema the active one, or press <kbd>Esc</kbd> to close the picker without changing anything.
+Focus returns to the query editor either way.

+Switching the active schema changes the database session — `set search_path` on PostgreSQL, `ALTER SESSION SET CURRENT_SCHEMA` on Oracle — so unqualified table names in the queries you execute resolve against the new schema.
+The sidebar tree is left as it is: it keeps listing the schemas it was built with, and selecting a table there still reads that table's own schema, so browsing the catalog is unaffected.

+!!! note

+    The schema picker is only available for PostgreSQL and Oracle, the two drivers where dblab tracks an active schema.
+On MySQL, SQLite and SQL Server <kbd>ctrl+s</kbd> does nothing and the status bar has no schema segment.

 ### Full-screen mode

 Focus the query editor or the result set panel and press <kbd>alt+f</kbd> (`fullscreen`) to expand it to fill the entire terminal, hiding the title, status bar and the other panels.
 Press <kbd>Esc</kbd> to return to the split layout.
 Full-screen mode is also left automatically if you navigate focus away from the editor or result set panel — it isn't available for the sidebar tree.